 Inmate Search – Find Out Who’s In Jail

 Do you know someone in jail and need to find them?

 Has someone that has been arrested and you need to locate them?

 To look up who’s in jail at Morton County Jail you will have to click on their web site and use the inmate search.

 The Morton County Jail Inmate Search is a list of people who have been arrested and are in custody, including custody status, bail amount (if applicable), and schedule for visitation.
 Also, you are able to get info on anybody who has been arrested or released within the past 24 hours.
 Inmates are listed alphabetically by their last name.
 You will be able to locate the information more quickly if you enter their first and last name, birth date, or arrest number.

 If the person you are looking for might be in another county jail you can look here, too: Other Jails in North Dakota

 A mugshot, also known as a jail booking picture, is the photograph taken by the police when you get processed at jail intake.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail booking number will be on the pictures, and they’re on file at the jail.

 Mugshots are online, or you can go in person to the Morton County Jail.
 When viewing mugshots online you will need to input the prisoner’s first and last name, and a booking date, if you have it.